-- Equator Principles: AllianzGI supports proposals to implement Equator principles. - Human Rights: AllianzGI supports proposals requesting a report on the company's or its suppliers' labour and/or human rights standards and policies, as well as implementation of human rights standards and workplace codes of conduct in general and in relation to countries in which there are systematic violations of human rights.
+Human Rights and Labour Rights: AllianzGI supports proposals requesting a report on the company's or its suppliers' labour and/or human rights standards and policies, as well as implementation of human rights standards and workplace codes of conduct in general and in relation to countries in which there are systematic violations of human rights.
 AllianzGI may support shareholder proposals that call for independent monitoring programs in conjunction with recognized human rights groups to monitor compliance.
+We expect companies to comply with international labour standards as outlined by the International Labour Organization's Fundamental Conventions.
 AllianzGI supports shareholder proposals to adopt labour standards for foreign and domestic suppliers to ensure that the company will not do business with suppliers that manufacture products using forced labour, child labour, or that fail to comply with applicable laws protecting employee's wages and working conditions.
-We will also vote for proposals requesting that a company conduct an assessment of the human rights risks in its operations or in its supply chain, or report on its human rights risk assessment process.
+We will also vote for proposals requesting that a company conducts an assessment of the human rights risks in its operations or in its supply chain, or report on its human rights risk assessment process.
+AllianzGI votes case-by-case on resolutions requesting that a company reports on workplace safety and/or security risks taking into account compliance with applicable regulations, disclosure standards and controversies.